The Italian Language Certifications and why it’s a great idea to earn them

 How to sign up for the exams?

-You should sign up as soon as possible and at latest, within one month from the exam.
-Tests take places regularly, but not very often.
-The timing, usually, depends on the level of the certification and the center.
+You should sign up as soon as possible and, at the latest, within one month from the exam.
+Tests take place regularly, but not very often.
+The timing usually depends on the level of the certification and the center.
 Preparing with a large advance is a good idea.
 Before sitting for the exam, you should, in order, take the following steps:

-- Choose your examination center (in Italy or abroad)
+- Choose your examination center (in Italy or in the world)